ashish-chopra/angular-gauge/README.md

 2. Use following commands based on what you'd like to do:

 ```
   $> npm start             # starts the server at port 3000 and hosts the `/examples` directory.
-  $> npm start:dev    # starts the test framework and watch for changes in code.
   $> npm test              # runs test suite once and exit.
+  $> npm run test:watch    # starts the test framework and watch for changes in code.
   $> npm run build         # triggers a manual build for library, outputs at `/dist` directory.
 ```

 3. To add a new feature or fix a bug, make sure to create a new branch from `master`.